a-gondolkodas-orome/durer-pdf-generator/README.md

 ## Debug

 If some error happened you can try
+- Run F5 in VsCode with the `generator.py` file open.
+This will stop at the error and you can check the variables.
-- Running in debug level: `python do.py --loglevel=DEBUG`
+- Running in debug level: `python generator.py --loglevel=DEBUG`
 - Checking the output file at target/location/n.tex.
 Which file failed should be easy to determine.